ericclemmons/node-recorder/README.md

 }
 ```

-Now, when recorded fixtures will look like:
+Now, when recorded recordings will look like:

 - `127.0.0.1/login/${hash}.${user}.json`
 - `127.0.0.1/api/${hash}.${user}.json`